 The pass you receive will be a small piece of paper that MUST be visibly displayed.
-We will do a walk through and verify that everybody that is plugged in has this pass to show that they have paid.
+We will do a walk through and verify that everybody who is plugged in has this pass to show that they have paid.

 You may attach the pass to your RV however you may like.
 Just be mindful of rain and wind, you won’t want it to blow away.
-A way that works well is placing it in on the interior side a window that faces the road.
+One way that works well is placing it in on the interior side a window that faces the road.
 Just face the pass outwards and wedge it in the bottom edge of the window.

 A new style electric pass is issued every year.
 So at the end of the week, simply discard it.